claire-west/svstudio-manual/docs/ai-functions/pitch-mode-sing.md

 ## Enabling Sing Mode

-Sing mode can be enabled for notes from the Note Properties menu.
+Sing mode can be enabled for notes via the Note Properties menu.
 Notes using Sing mode will be green in the Piano Roll.

 Notice that the "Manual" button is dark, indicating that Manual Pitch Mode is disabled and that pitch curves will be generated automatically.